Wedding Dresses: Prices, Designs and Everything You Need To Know

-Bespoke is when a client has an entirely new design that they wants the designer to create.
+Bespoke is when a client has an entirely new design that they want the designer to create.
 Usually, you will have a few dresses in mind which you would like to combine.
-You might wants the sleeves from the one dress and the skirt of another etc. There is a 100 styles that have already been done but it’s the combination of putting everything together that makes it your own and that’s how you dress a personality.
+You might want the sleeves from one dress and the skirt of another etc. There are 100’s of styles that have already been done but it’s the combination of putting everything together that makes it your own and that’s how you dress a personality.
 If your budget does not allow you to have a dress made, it’s recommended to rent a dress.
 Hiring a dress will work out a quarter or a third of the amount you would pay to have a dress made.
 When you are looking to rent a dress you need to lower your expectations.

 4. What to do with your dress after the wedding:

-“What do people do with there wedding dress after they get married?”
+“What do people do with their wedding dress after they get married?”
 There are quite a few options, you can resell it on gumtree.
-Facebook even has second-hand wedding dresses groups.
+Facebook even has second-hand wedding dress groups.
 Some people also privately hire out their wedding dresses.
 Some shops will buy the dress back from you.
-Another adorable thing you can do is have a christening gown made for your newborn from pieces of the fabric.
+Another adorable thing you can do is have a christening gown made for your newborn from pieces of fabric.
 Some brides enjoy keeping the dress as a sentimental thing.
-“My favourite though, one of our brides have decided that whenever they have a Sunday braai, she whips out her wedding dress and she’s in front of the braai, sitting on the stoep, with her glass of wine and enjoying the dress and I love it, I think that’s the best use of the wedding dress that you can get afterwards!” – Janita ToerienDress by Cinderella’s Closet
+“My favorite though, one of our brides have decided that whenever they have a Sunday braai, she whips out her wedding dress and she’s in front of the braai, sitting on the stoep, with her glass of wine and enjoying the dress and I love it, I think that’s the best use of the wedding dress that you can get afterward!” – Janita ToerienDress by Cinderella’s Closet